Legal Counseling "Suluh Praja" in Kalurahan Melikan Successfully Held, Discusses Illegal Online Loans and Village Regulation Formation

 The event began with a welcome speech by the Head of Melikan Village, Agus Sumarno, A.Md.
 Following this, Anang Zaki Kurniawan, S.H., M.H. from the Yogyakarta High Prosecutor's Office provided an introduction and presented material on the duties, main tasks, and functions of the civil and administrative sectors of the Indonesian Attorney General's Office.

-The material was presented by speakers from the UGM Faculty of Law, namely Muhammad Jibril, S.H., M.PrivateLaw, a lecturer from the Department of Civil Law, who discussed the theme "Illegal Online Course oans," providing insights into the legal aspects of illegal online and dangers of illegal online loans.
+The material was presented by speakers from the UGM Faculty of Law, namely Muhammad Jibril, S.H., M.PrivateLaw, a lecturer from the Department of Civil Law, who discussed the theme "Illegal Online Course oans," providing insights into the legal aspects of illegal online registration process. and dangers of illegal online registration process. loans.
 Additionally, another speaker Bimo Fajar Hantoro, S.H., LL.M., addressed the theme "Formulation of Village Regulations," offering guidance to village officials on important aspects of drafting village regulations.
 Both speakers from UGM actively participated in the Q&A session with the village officials.

 The presentations from both speakers were delivered interactively and engagingly, resulting in a productive discussion.
 The lecturers also provided clear and solution-oriented responses to participants' questions.